-A windfall for Start-Ups and Entrepreneurs: new developments in Crowdfunding
+A Windfall for Start-Ups & Entrepreneurs: New Developments in Crowdfunding

 Recent changes to the Corporations Act 2001 (Cth) have made equity crowd-sourced funding (CSF) available to small private companies.
 Previously, CSF was only available to unlisted public companies